 It was very well received by both local and international press.

-Pink a Cherry Blossom Fantasy is made up of various elements;
+Pink a Cherry Blossom Fantasy is made up of five elements;

 A 20 foot high video projection (18mins),

 a circular video floor animation of a koi pond (3mins),